rocksnow1942/stock/README.md

-# for monitor Stock market.
+# For monitor Stock market.